adampawelczyk/ctf-writeups/thm/pickle-rick/README.md

 -rwxr-xr-x 1 ubuntu ubuntu   17 Feb 10  2019 robots.txt
 ```

-We can see the first ingredient in the `Sup3rS3cretPickl3Ingred.txt` file, but we can't read it's content using `cat` or `vim` because these commands are disabled:
+The first ingredient is located in the `Sup3rS3cretPickl3Ingred.txt` file, but its contents cannot be viewed using `cat` or `vim` as these commands are disabled.

 ![disabled_command](images/command_disabled.png)

-We can pivot to `strings` - a command that extracts human-readable strings from files and get our first ingredient:
+The `strings` command, which extracts human-readable strings from files, can be used to obtain the first ingredient:

 ```bash
 strings Sup3rS3cretPickl3Ingred.txt
 ```

-#### Deeper Enumeration
+### Deeper Enumeration

-Following the clue from `clue.txt`, we explore the file system.
-We can read Rick's home directory:
+Following the clue form `clue.txt`, the file system was explored, revealing that Rick's home directory is accessible:

 ```bash
 ls -la /home/rick
 ```

 And it contains:

 ```bash
 total 12
 drwxrwxrwx 2 root root 4096 Feb 10  2019 .